Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.MinAPIVersion.md

 @description('The email address of the owner of the service')
 @minLength(1)
-param publisherEmail string = 'psruleazureadmin@psrule.com'
+param publisherEmail string = 'noreply@contoso.com'

 @description('The name of the owner of the service')
 @minLength(1)
-param publisherName string = 'PSRuleAzure'
+param publisherName string = 'Contoso'

 @description('The pricing tier of this API Management service')
 @allowed([